Frinkiac-7/kaizen/README.md

 `Note`
 - Please visit https://github.com/Frinkiac-7/kaizen-client/ for details on the Ember version of this client currently still in Development

+`Installation `
+- Fork and clone this repository
+- Check directory to the project directory
+- run `npm install`

 # Kaizen Overview